Frequently Asked Questions

 The plans prioritise sustainable transport and good pedestrian/bike connections across the site and into the neighbourhood supporting access to public transport, including the future Metro Station.

 Access to the site, including basement parking, would be via a proposed new signalised intersection on the new internal road between Parramatta and Queens Roads.
 This new road is intended to help minimise local traffic impacts on Courland Street and Harris Street.
+Click here to see proposed arrangements for traffic and access.

 A Traffic Impact Assessment will be prepared as part of the SSDA, and TOGA will continue engagement with Transport for NSW (TfNSW) to identify and mitigate traffic impacts and seek their endorsement of the proposal.